N0-B0D1/alpha/README.md

 Alpha Requirements
 ------------------

 - All
-   1. CMake 2.6+
+ * CMake 2.6+

 - Windows
-   1. DirectX 11 (June 2010 SDK)
+ * DirectX 11 (June 2010 SDK)
-   2. Visual Studio 11+
+ * Visual Studio 11+

 - Linux
-   1. OpenGL 3/4
+ * OpenGL 3/4
-   2. X11
+ * X11
-   3. GCC 4.5+ / Clang 3.1+
+ * GCC 4.5+ / Clang 3.1+

 Building Alpha
 --------------

 Alpha uses CMake as its build system, which allows for easy cross-platform build support without having to manage the various solutions, projects, or make files on a per system basis.
 The build system has been tested with modern Visual Studio releases (11+) and with Unix Makefiles in linux.
 While others may work, they have not been tested.

-1. CMake GUI

 1. Set Source Directory to the root alpha directory.
 2. Set Build Directory to the target output, usually ```/build``` inside alpha root.
 3. Configure, select target build system (Visual Studio, Unix Makefiles, etc.)
 4. Generate.
 5. In build output directory, the generated project solution should have a ALL_BUILD target.
 Or simply us make to build everything.
 6. Building the INSTALL target will output include, libs, and any demo projects to a cmake specified intall directory.

 License
 -------